Low vs high-fidelity prototypes: a complete breakdown

 What do we mean by advanced interaction?
 Actions like scrolling, parallax scrolling, accordion menus, dropdown lists, drag and drop, basically anything that’s more advanced than a mere click-through prototype.

-A high fidelity prototype might also contain moving graphics and animations on the page, or elements that the user can manipulate.
-It will also contain details like error messages and inline validation for form design, as well as tables, grids or list UIs that can be filtered and sorted by users.
+A high-fidelity prototype might also contain moving graphics and animations on the page, or elements that the user can manipulate.
+It will also contain details like error messages and inline validation for form design, as well as tables, grids or UI lists that can be filtered and sorted by users.
 It may also have the ability to store and reproduce data across various other screens.

 Brainstorm design ideas